• Skip to main content

 1. Bocconcini

 Bocconcini is a white, semi-soft cheese from the mozzarella family.
-It heralds from Italy and is perfect in salads, pasta, or topped on a pizza.
+It hails from Italy and is perfect in salads, pasta, or topped on pizza.
 There is virtually no aroma from bocconcini.

 2. Feta

 Feta is a crumbly, salty cheese that is remarkably versatile.
-It is ideal crumbled on salads, added to roast vegetables, soups.
+It is ideal crumbled on salads, added to roast vegetables, or in soups.
 If you stick your nose up close to feta, you will pick up a nutty, intense aroma.
-But don't fear, it doesn't overwhelm the room like many others on this page.
+But don't fear.
+It doesn't overwhelm the room like many others on this page.

 3. Edam

 Edam is a mild, nutty cheese, originally from the Netherlands.
-It is recognizable thanks to a bright red rind that encases the cheese.
-Edam is an excellent option for cheese boards, and the best part is, there is no pungent aroma to overcome.
+It is recognizable thanks to the bright red rind that encases the cheese.
+Edam is an excellent option for cheese boards, and the best part is that there is no pungent aroma to overcome.

 4. Swiss